itpplasma/NEO-2/Build.md

 === Configuration ===
-Configuration, i.e. setting of library paths, is done with the file ProjectConfig.cmake.in (should be made configurable).
+Configuration, i.e. setting of library paths, is done with the file ProjectConfig.cmake.in (should be made configurable) in the COMMON/ folder.
-Setting of the paths for the required libraries, should be done in these file.
-There should already be a file, that can serve as an example.
+Setting of the paths for the required libraries, should be done in this file.

-Note also, that the configuration is not done for both versions of neo-2 simultanously, i.e. if you need both, you have to configure both.

 === Building ===
-As for the configuration, this has to be done for both versions of the code seperately, and also for the documentation.
+This has to be done for both versions of the code seperately, and also for the documentation.

 == Documentation ==
 Lets start with the latter.